 - The remote professionals must be aware of the company’s mission, vision, and policies whenever they are amended.

-- The performances of the company be it quarterly or monthly, must be shared with the remote team members
+- The performances of the company are it quarterly or monthly, must be shared with the remote team members

-- Offer gif vouchers for participation in quizzes or debates
+- Offer gift vouchers for participation in quizzes or debates

 10. Well-defined Onboarding Process